JackZhouSz/NeuralMapPrior/README.md

 Please check [installation](docs/installation.md) for installation and [data_preparation](docs/data_preparation.md) for preparing the nuScenes dataset.

+Notes

+* The most challenging part of the training process is distributing the appropriate map tile to each GPU.
+This process includes two steps:
+    1. Determine the map tile for each GPU.
+This can be done with some functions in `map_tiles/lane_render.py`.
+    2. Rewrite the sampler so that each GPU can only sample the samples in the map tile assigned to it.
+This can be done in `data_samplers.py`.

+[//]: # (* As part of this code release we have installed this software and run the training and evaluation scripts on a new AWS)

+[//]: # (instance to verify the installation process described below.)

 ## Getting Started

 Please check [getting_started](docs/getting_started.md) for training, evaluation, and visualization of neural_map_prior.